meichthys/foss_photo_libraries/features.md

 ## Object/Face Recognition

 Is there object or face detection included?
-[We currently do not differentiate between objects/faces](https://github.com/meichthys/foss_photo_libraries/issues/16).
+[We currently do not differentiate between objects and faces](https://github.com/meichthys/foss_photo_libraries/issues/16).

 ## Basic Editing